𓇳

 PhD candidate, Information Science, Cornell University

-Johan Michalove is a researcher, design technologist, and writer constructing philosophical probes via speculative technologies and visualizations, spanning scales from street life to the planetary.
+Johan Michalove is a researcher, artist, technologist, and writer constructing philosophical probes via speculative technologies and visualizations, spanning scales from street life to the planetary.

 He is currently a PhD candidate at Cornell University in the Information Science department, where he is a member of the Computing on Earth Lab (led by Steve Jackson) and the Interplay Research Studio (led by Malte Jung).